Zywave/booster/src/_areas/application-framework/developers/installation.md

 ### Required files

 There are **four required files** in order for the Booster Application Framework bundle to work propertly in every application:
-1. `zui-bundle.fouc.css` - required for a smooth transition while all the scripts on the page loads, especially for Internet Explorer 11
+1. `zui-bundle.fouc.css` - required for a smooth transition while all the scripts on the page loads, especially for non-SPAs
 1. `zui-bundle.app.css` - required for resetting styles for all base elements in your application
 1. zui-bundle's `bundle.js`* - required to load **most** ZUI components properly
 1. zywave-api-toolkit-bundle's `bundle.js`* - required to load **all** ZAPI components properly